-Extension of contracts:
+Extension of contracts

 A Contract may be cumulatively extended by up to 50% of the initial contract value.
+Contracts should include suitable clear, precise and unequivocal clauses to enable contracts to be extended or amended.
 The revised total value of a contract initially let below the EU Threshold must not exceed that Threshold value.
 The Head of Service, for contract extensions up to £25,000, and jointly with the Managing Director for greater values, may approve a contract extension.
 They must inform the relevant Portfolio Holder and, for values greater than £25,000, make a report to the next Cabinet meeting on the action taken.

-Contract Formalities:
+Contract Formalities